hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 		<invalidate-on-change>true</invalidate-on-change>
 		<in-memory-format>OBJECT</in-memory-format>
 	</near-cache>
+	...
 </hazelcast-client>
 ```

-Name of Near Cache on client side must be same as the name of the IMap on server for which this Near Cache is being created.
+Name of Near Cache on client side must be the same as the name of IMap on server for which this Near Cache is being created.

-Near Cache can have its own in-memory-format which is independent of in-memory-format of Servers.
+Near Cache can have its own `in-memory-format` which is independent of the `in-memory-format` of the servers.

 ##### ClassLoader
 You can configure a custom `classLoader`.
 It will be used by the serialization service and to load any class configured in configuration, such as event listeners or ProxyFactories.